Kiowa

 Today, they are federally recognized as Kiowa Indian Tribe of Oklahoma with headquarters in Carnegie, Oklahoma.
-As of 2011, there were 12,000 members.
-The Kiowa language (Cáuijògà), part of the Tanoan language family, is in danger of extinction, with only 20 speakers as of 2012.
+As of 2011, there were 12,000 citizens.

+The Kiowa language (Ǥáuiđòᵰ꞉gyà), part of the Tanoan language family, is in danger of extinction, with only 20 speakers as of 2012.
+As of 2024 the Kiowa have a Kiowa Language Department.

+In the early 18th century, the Plains Apache lived around the upper Missouri River and maintained close connections to the Kiowa.
+They were ethnically different and spoke different languages.
+The allied nations communicated using Plains Sign Talk and accompanied one another on their migration into the Southern Plains.